 - Injured patients: ED provides independent and comprehensive evaluation, treatment and disposition for injured (defined as ICD-9 Codes 800 – 959) patients in the HUP emergency department.
 In FY-'12 emergency medicine treated 11,332 injured patients in the HUP ED with both unifocal and multifocal injuries.

-There is an active aeromedical program with 3 full time helicopters providing inter-facility transports of unstable patients as well as direct scene transport of critically ill trauma patients.
+There is an active aeromedical program with three full time helicopters providing inter-facility transports of unstable patients as well as direct scene transport of critically ill trauma patients.